890 Hendersonville Rd

-Black, indigenous and people of color have played key roles in the history of Western North Carolina, but history hasn’t been so kind in return.
-Systems and policies that have benefitted many in our society have simultaneously prevented others from sharing in the opportunity and prosperity that our region can provide.
+At Dogwood, we are committed to diversity, equity and inclusion, and these values inform our purpose, our strategic priorities and our decisions.
+For us, equity exists when all people have unconstrained opportunities to live lives of dignity and wellbeing, regardless of place, race, health, wealth, age, identity or ability.
+As part of our commitment to equity, we seek to advance racial equity in all aspects of our organization, from our culture to our interactions with partners and our grantmaking decisions.
+Black, indigenous and people of color (BIPOC) have played key roles in the history of Western North Carolina.
+Systems and policies that have benefitted many in our society have simultaneously prevented BIPOC individuals and communities from sharing in the opportunity and prosperity that our region can provide.
 These circumstances have pervaded every part of WNC life for centuries, and we can start to address them in ways that create permanent, positive change as part of our broader commitment to equity.

 We embrace racial equity as a factor across all of our grantmaking and also designate funding specifically for communities of color in our efforts to help create more equitable systems.
 We support organizations that seek to build awareness of and find solutions that build a more racially just world through innovative ideas, compelling information, just practices and transformative work.
 Racial equity grants are made on a rolling basis, with approval times generally ranging from three to six months from application to award.
 The process begins with a conversation; start by clicking the button below.